sametsoekel/pump_it_up/README.md

  -   Most missing values are indicated by nothing, they need to be filled with NA.

  -   IT MEANS THERE ABSOLUTELY ARE OBSERVATIONS OVER %20 MISSING RATIO.

+ ### 16 September 2020

+ -   `construction_year` filled by a Light GBM Model which saved in " Predictors " with today's date.

+ -   TO DO : After imputing, %20 over limit observations need to be checked again. (again and again)